Not Too Dead to Save the Day

-- In Star Wars: Episode IV, Luke Skywalker is encouraged to use the Force to guide his attack run against the Death Star by the disembodied voice of Obi-Wan Kenobi.
+- In Star Wars: Episode IV, the disembodied voice of Obi-Wan Kenobi encourages Luke Skywalker to use the Force to guide his attack run against the Death Star.

 - As per the title, late Dr. Frankenstein appears to his son Ludwig in The Ghost of Frankenstein to convince him giving a new set of brains for the Monster, instead of destroying it.

 - Near the end of Evil Dead 2, Annie is fatally stabbed by Ash's possessed hand, but manages to survive long enough get one last burst of energy to finish off the incantation to get rid of the Deadites... then dies by Ash's side moments later.